JWPedia/JWPedia.github.io/_posts/2020-08-01-propositions.md

 ***Definition.*** A proposition is a statement that is either true or false, but not both.

+The absense of a half-true, half-false state is called the law of the excluded middle and something that we take as a fact.

 The following are some true propositions:

 1. Humans are animals.